SgtWiggles/ume/README.md

 (UNDER CONSTRUCTION)
 ### Contact
-  For submitting bugs or requesting new features, please use the [issue tracker][tracker].
+  For submitting bugs or requesting new features, please use the [issue tracker](https://github.com/SgtWiggles/ume/issues).
 Before submitting make sure you are using the latest version of ume.
 If you are submitting a bug report be sure to include your operating system, a minimal way to reproduce the bug and anything else that may be relevent to the bug.

 ### TODO
 - [ ] Clean up code base